-Many Australians hold default Income Protection insurance through their superannuation fund.
-You can also apply for income protection insurance through your super fund or by applying directly with a retail insurer.
+The good news is, many Australians hold default Income Protection insurance through their superannuation fund.
+If it is not automatically covered under your superannuation, you can also apply for cover under your super fund or by applying directly with a retail insurer.
 You may also be covered under a policy owned by your employer or union.

 When thinking about whether insurance should be held inside or outside of superannuation, it is important to note some of the key features which are detailed in this article.
 There are both advantages and disadvantages to both ownership structures.
 The below lists are not exhaustive therefore we always recommend speaking to your superannuation fund directly or a financial adviser that provides advice on risk insurance.